Winter Backpacking – A fourth season delight

 A larger pot than normal may be needed for snow melting.
 For group trips, a four-quart pot works very well.

-• Food
+- Food

 Food is fuel.
 And lots of calories is needed for winter activities.
 Snack often throughout the day to keep the energy levels up.

 Dinner?
-A hearty fat-laden meal with ample butter or olive oil is suggested.
+A hearty, fat-laden meal with ample butter or olive oil is suggested.
 I like making my meals soupy so it hydrates me as well.

 A warm drink at night is both a psychological boost and hydrating.
 I enjoy making hot chocolate cheesecake smoothies as a calorie-laden dessert for winter backpacking.

-The entire world is a walk in refrigerator during winter.
+The entire world is a walk-in refrigerator during winter.
 More than a few ardent winter backpackers will bring fresh mushrooms, steak and similar luxury food for their winter feasts.

-On a related note to food, is hydration.
+On a related note to food is hydration.
 Dehydration happens very easy in winter due to both the cold temperatures and cold air.
 Additionally, people have a natural inclination to not drink during winter activities.
 As with food, drink early and drink often.

 Personally, I find even insulated CamelBaks to be problematic during winter.
 I prefer a simple water bottle or two as needed.
 Though a sports drink bottle works well enough, I find Nalgene bottles to be superior for winter use.
 The wide mouth makes it easier to decant water into them.
 Unlike sports drink bottles, Nalgene bottles do not warp with very hot water.
 Keep the bottle in the pack and not in the external holster unless an insulated bottle holder of some sort it used.

-As an aside, a hot water bottle in the sleeping bag or quilt, double checked that it is sealed, is good for helping to keep the inside the bag warm, provide water throughout the night and will be there to start breakfast in the morning.
+As an aside, a hot water bottle in the sleeping bag or quilt, double-checked that it is sealed, is good for helping to keep the inside the bag warm, provide water throughout the night, and will be there to start breakfast in the morning.

 Pack

-Obviously, the more equipment carried the larger the pack needed.
+Obviously, the more equipment carried, the larger the pack needed.
 Having said that, a pack of roughly 4000 cubic inches/ 65 liters or so seems to work well for most people.

 Other gear considerations

-• An avalanche shovel is very useful in digging out a platform for a tent, setting deadman anchors and making “snow furniture” such as benches and cooking platforms for group winter trips.
+- An avalanche shovel is very useful in digging out a platform for a tent, setting deadman anchors, and making “snow furniture” such as benches and cooking platforms for group winter trips.

-• Any headlamps, cameras or other electronics should have lithium batteries.
+- Any headlamps, cameras, or other electronics should have lithium batteries.
 Lithium batteries perform much better in the cold than alkaline or NiMH rechargeable batteries.
 Besides performing better in cold weather, lithium batteries also are lighter and longer lasting than other batteries.

-• A gear sled (pulk) may be useful for gentle terrain and certain conditions.
+- A gear sled (pulk) may be useful for gentle terrain and certain conditions.

 Some final words

 Winter is a fantastic time to be outside.
-Winter travel is invigorating, beautiful, physically challenging and can make the familiar landscape seem to be a wilder experience.
+Winter travel is invigorating, beautiful, and physically challenging and can make the familiar landscape seem to be a wilder experience.

 Winter is also a time when it is absolutely important to be safe.
-Do not overestimate your skills or strength.
+Do not overestimate your skills or strengths.
 Do not underestimate the time to travel, set up camp or even perform the basic camp chores such as cooking.

-Winter trips take longer and are generally slower especially when learning.
+Winter trips take longer and are generally slower, especially when learning.

 For the first trip or two, perhaps go a mile or so into the backcountry at the most.
 Go with a friend or two if possible.
-Attempt the first winter backpacking trips when the winter conditions may be moderately cold but the weather itself will not overly turbulent.
+Attempt the first winter backpacking trips when the winter conditions may be moderately cold, but the weather itself will not be overly turbulent.
 Learn the rhythms of winter in a safe and controllable manner.

 After a few trips, the wonders of winter will be discovered and enjoyed.
-Your system will be in place and you will thrive in winter.
+Your system will be in place, and you will thrive in winter.

 The fourth season will no longer be a time to slumber.